-Our approach is to develop bespoke logistics solutions for our customers.
-The HOYER foodstuff transport fleet is one of the most modern in the industry with professional staff guaranteeing the smooth handling of the flow of goods, both in terms of road-only transport as well as intermodally.
+The united foodstuff transport fleet is one of the most modern in the industry.
+Professional staff guarantee the smooth handling of the flow of goods, both in terms of road-only transport as well as intermodally.
+Due to its extensive product knowledge and outstanding technical equipment, the perfect transport container is available for any type of foodstuff, anytime.
+The fleet includes tanker semi-trailers, tank containers, flexitanks as well as intermediate bulk containers (IBCs).

-With the perfect combination of all modes of transport (rail, road and sea) as part of intermodal transport HOYER achieves a maximum degree of flexibility, efficiency and economy for its customers.
+With the perfect combination of all modes of transport (rail, road and sea) as part of intermodal transport a maximum degree of flexibility, efficiency and economy for its customers is achieved.

 HOYER Foodlog has a strong reputation and track record for planning and implementing different and complex logistics solutions.
 As a third party logistics provider the company supports our customers in planning, controlling and implementing complex logistics workflows; this applies to procurement and production logistics as well as distribution logistics.